-In Section 4 we use our methods to estimate the average elasticity of calorie demand with respect to total household resources.
-Our sample is drawn from a population that participated in a pilot of the Nicaraguan conditional cash transfer program Red de Protección Social (RPS).
-Hunger is widespread in the communities from which our sample is drawn; we estimate that immediately prior to the start of the RPS program over half of households had less then the required number of calories needed for all their members to engage in 'light activity' on a daily basis.7
+In Section 4, we use our methods to estimate the average elasticity of calorie demand with respect to total household resources in a set of poor rural communities in Nicaragua.
+Our sample is drawn from a population that participated in a pilot of the conditional cash transfer program Red de Protección Social (RPS).
+Hunger, conventionally measured, is widespread in the communities from which our sample is drawn; we estimate that immediately prior to the start of the RPS program over half of households had less then the required number of calories needed for all their members to engage in 'light activity' on a daily basis.

-A stated goal of the RPS program is to reduce childhood malnutrition, and consequently increase human capital, by directly augmenting household income.
-The efficacy of this approach to reducing childhood malnutrition largely depends on the size of the average elasticity of calories demanded with respect to income across poor households.8 While most estimates of the elasticity of calorie demand are significantly positive, several recent estimates are small in value and/or imprecisely estimated, casting doubt on the value of income-oriented anti-hunger programs (Behrman and Deolalikar, 1987).9
+A stated goal of the RPS program is to reduce childhood malnutrition, and consequently increase human capital, by directly augmenting household income in exchange for regular school attendance and participation in preventive health care check-ups.
+The efficacy of this approach to reducing childhood malnutrition largely depends on the size of the average elasticity of calories demanded with respect to income across poor households.
+While most estimates of the elasticity of calorie demand are significantly positive, several recent estimates are small in value and/or imprecisely estimated, casting doubt on the value of income-oriented anti-hunger programs (Behrman and

-6They consider the probit and logit models with unit-specific intercepts (in the index) in detail.
-They show how to construct bounds on the APE despite the incidental parameters problem and provide conditions on the distribution of \mathbf{X}t such that these bounds shrink as T grows.
+&lt;sup>6They consider the probit and logit models with unit-specific intercepts (in the index) in detail.
+They show how to construct bounds on the APE despite the incidental parameters problem and provide conditions on the distribution of $\mathbf{X}t$ such that these bounds shrink as T grows.

-7We use Food and Agricultural Organization (FAO, 2001) gender- and age-specific energy requirements for 'light activity', as reported in Appendix 8 of Smith and Subandoro (2007), and our estimates of total calories available at the household-level to calculate the fraction of households suffering from 'food insecurity'.
-Worldwide, the FAO estimates that 854 million people suffered from protein-energy malnutrition in 2001-03 (FAO, 2006).
+&lt;sup>7We use Food and Agricultural Organization (FAO, 2001) gender- and age-specific energy requirements for 'light activity', as reported in Appendix 8 of Smith and Subandoro (2007), and our estimates of total calories available at the household-level to calculate the fraction of households suffering from 'food insecurity'.

+&lt;sup>8Worldwide, the Food and Agricultural Organization (FAO) estimates that 854 million people suffered from protein-energy malnutrition in 2001-03 (FAO, 2006).
 Halving this number by 2015, in proportion to the world's total population, is the first United Nations Millennium Development Goal.
 Chronic malnutrition, particularly in early childhood, may adversely affect cognitive ability and economic productivity in the long-run (e.g., Dasgupta, 1993).

-8Another motivation for studying this elasticity has to do with its role in theoretical models of nutrition-based poverty traps (see Dasgupta (1993) for a survey).
+&lt;sup>9Another motivation for studying this elasticity has to do with its role in theoretical models of nutrition-based poverty traps (see Dasgupta (1993) for a survey).